Make sure your business is compliant with Simpler Recycling

 • Compare suppliers and secure competitive quotes for food waste collections.

-• Allow time to notify current providers and transition smoothly by March 2025.
+• Allow time to notify current providers and transition smoothly.

 Micro-firms, defined as businesses with fewer than 10 full-time equivalent employees, have an extended deadline of 31 March 2027 to comply with the new Simpler Recycling requirements.
 If you are unsure, Hills can easily help determine whether your business will qualify.

 Make sure that your business can dispose of the waste you produce in the most appropriate containers and that you have enough bins for the volume of waste produced.
-This particularly applies to food waste which must be placed in a separate food container.
+This particularly applies to food waste which must be placed in a separate food container, but also to glass and mixed recyclables.

 A guide to what waste goes in which container